 Welcome to Dried Ink, the world of Connected Fiction.
 The books on this site were created to engender discussion between teenagers of all ages and the significant adults or elders in their lives – parents, guardians, and teachers.
-It attempts to bridge the disconnect between these two groups through the discussion of, and open dialogue about, topical issues with the help of fiction.
-Her novels therefore appeal to both the young and not-so-young.
+They should assist to bridge the disconnect between these two groups through the discussion of, and open dialogue about, topical issues with the help of fiction.
+Dried Ink’s novels therefore appeal to both the young and the not-so-young.
 It is hoped that the novels on this site will be approached in this manner – mother-daughter, father-son, mother-son, father-daughter, grandfather-grandson, aunt-niece, teacher-student…….

-Although the themes will appeal most readily to readers from the Caribbean and the diaspora at large, the themes are such that their universality will appeal to a wider audience.
+Although the themes will appeal most readily to readers from the Caribbean and the diaspora at large, the themes are such that their universality will appeal to a much wider audience.
 Most will have a satirical element; most will be challenging reads.
-They are meant to provoke discussion, lively debate and scholarly dissection around the dinner table, on trains and buses, in classrooms, and on Dried Ink’s website.
+They are meant to provoke discussion, lively debate and scholarly dissection around the dinner table, on trains and buses, in classrooms, and on Dried Ink’s website through ‘Contact’.

 Enough said – let’s get connected!